 barman brought water, too.

-tables, and so far the humans haven't moved fast enough to
+by the picnic tables, but when the humans moved fast enough

-get any rib bones fron Native Sons BBQ.
+he might get a rib bone fron Native Sons BBQ.

 South of Market

 |The Butler and the Chef (South Park).
 Hux fits right in with the strict French ambiance.
 The kindly chef, who's been known to bring out a dog treat, and all of the other dogs visiting the park made this his favorite lunch stop back when he worked in this neighborhood.|

 |Jamber Wine Pub (Folsom between 4th

 & 5th).
 Even though this place has no corks (their wine